 Price comparison from over 24,000 stores worldwide

-Since introducing its paradigm-shifting home security camera a few years ago, Wyze has steadily improved its flagship product, even adding an outdoor version, while keeping its insanely low $20 price tag.
+Since introducing its paradigm-shifting home security camera a few years ago, Wyze has steadily improved its flagship product, even adding an outdoor version with the Wyze Cam Outdoor, while keeping its insanely low $20 price tag.
 Now it has effectively combined the best of those two cameras into the Wyze Cam v3, its first indoor/outdoor camera (it’s rated IP65, meaning it’s dustproof and protected from water jets that might come from a nozzle attached to garden hose.
-You can read more about IP codes here.)
+You can read more about IP codes at the preceding link.)

 At first glance, it looks like little has changed from one version to the next, but the camera has received a modest makeover.
 This third iteration is still a roughly 2 x 2 x 2-inch cube, but its corners have been rounded off and its black face is now a square instead of a circle.